ankitaguhaoakland/Projects/README.md

 + state_name: The name of the state where the monitoring site is located.
 + county_name: The name of the county where the monitoring site is located.
 + norm_mean: Calculated column of Normalized arithmetic mean value.
++ first_max_value: The highest value for the year.
++ observation_count:The number of observations (samples) taken during the year.
++ observation_percent: The percent representing the number of observations taken with respect to the number scheduled to be taken during the year.
+This is only calculated for monitors where measurements are required (e.g., only certain parameters).
++ valid_day_count: The number of days during the year where the daily monitoring criteria were met
++ required_day_count: The number of days during the year which the monitor was scheduled to take samples if measurements are required.
++ date_of_last_change: The date the last time any numeric values in this record were updated.
++ ninety_five_percentile: The value from this monitor for which 95 per cent of the rest of the measured values for the year are equal to or less than.

 *Challenges Encountered*
 -----------------------